PopupViewModel

 view.popup.viewModel.browseClusterEnabled = view.popup.viewModel.selectedFeature?.isAggregate;

-The content of the popup.
-When set directly on the Popup, this content may only be static and cannot use fields to set content templates.
+The information to display.
+When this property is set, this content may only be static and cannot use fields to set content templates.
 To set a template for the content based on field or attribute names, see PopupTemplate.content.

 Example